Vellum Furniture Competition Returns to Downtown San Luis Obispo

 Rural Basin by Ethan Odberg

 Ethan Odberg earned Space Architecture’s Milano Grand Prize — a sponsored trip to Italy and the chance to present at the Milan Furniture Fair — for his project “Rural Basin.”
-The modern seat encourages the audience to question their perspective on urban and rural zones.
+The modern seat encourages the audience to question their urban and rural zone perspectives.

 “The sitting basin is propped above, made of polyurethane foam and resin; it is a futurist dream melted, droopy and objectified,” he said.
 “The base of untreated wood members is a form of neo-rural technology.
 It provides moments of engagement and alteration and grounds the artifact in utility.”